rust-lang/rfcs/text/0000-feature-descriptions-doc-cfg.md

 Alternative for long args: `Cargo` could create a temporary `rustdoc.toml` in the target build folder and point `rustdoc` to it.

-The arguments `--json-config` and `--config-file` can be specified more than once, later invocations will just overwrite previous configuration.
+The arguments `--config-json` and `--config-file` can be specified more than once, later invocations will just overwrite previous configuration.

 - Question: should rustdoc look for config if it isn't specified?